No Pain, No Gain

 - Posted on: Oct 20 2016

 It is highly unusual for a capsular contracture to form in a matter of days.
-It is however, no unusual or in fact is more likely than not the scenraio that a native breast which has a new implant takes several days to accommodate the now volume and can “feel” very tight and firm.
+It is however, no unusual or in fact is more likely than not the scenario that a native breast that has a new implant takes several days to accommodate the now volume and can “feel” very tight and firm.
 Close evaluation by your surgeon is vital during this period as periodically a hematoma may form and this would result in noticeable asymmetry.

 Posted in: Breast augmentation